 What animals live in Michigan?

 Michigan is home to many common forest-dwelling and freshwater animals.
 Deer, rodents, bats, foxes, moles, opossums, raccoons, and skunks rank as some of the most common mammals in the state.
 Hawks, eagles, terns, geese, ducks, owls, crows, quail, and songbirds are particularly common as well.
-Other common animals include snakes, turtles, frogs, butterflies, crickets and grasshoppers, and all kinds of freshwater fish such as bass and trout.
+Other common animals include snakes, cockroaches, turtles, frogs, butterflies, crickets and grasshoppers, and all kinds of freshwater fish such as bass and trout.

 What animals are most common in Michigan?